oliviawestmacottssw/SSW.Rules.Content/rules/installation---do-you-ensure-you-are-on-the-current-crm-rollup/rule.md

 Dynamics Cumulative updates are available from [https://support.microsoft.com/en-au/help/3142345/microsoft-dynamics-365-onpremise-cumulative-updates](https&#58;//support.microsoft.com/en-au/help/3142345/microsoft-dynamics-365-onpremise-cumulative-updates)

-It is important to ensure you test each update before deploying it to a live environment and have a suitable rollback strategy.​
+It is important to ensure you test each update before deploying it to a live environment and have a suitable rollback strategy.